iliemihai/Forest_Status_Report_Romania/README.md

 # Forest Status Report Romania

-In this repository, we extract text from PDF file reports, process it and after push it into Spacy pipeline for name entity extraction.
+In this repository, we extract text from PDF file report, process it and after push it into Spacy pipeline for name entity extraction.
-Afterwards, the extracted results are printed in a map.
+Afterwards, the extracted results are ploted in a map.
+The PDF document represents a report of Romanian Ministry of Water and Forests.
+It was released in 2017 and represents the forest status.

 ## Requirements